apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 Maximal concurrency of broker scanners.
-Do not set this if you know what you are doing。
+Do not set this if you know what you are doing.

 ### min_bytes_per_broker_scanner